terrytang0905/TT_Tech_Space/blogs/2017-03-27-bigdata-realtime-architect-note.md

 **Query merge in memory**

 The final piece of the puzzle is exposing the realtime views so that they can be queried and merged with the batch views to get the complete results.
 As the realtime views are incremental, the speed layer requires both random reads and writes, and for this I would use Apache HBase.
 HBase provides the ability for Storm to continuously increment the realtime views and at the same time can be queried by Impala for merging with the batch views.
-Impala’s ability to query both the batch views stored in the HDFS and the realtime views stored in HBase make it the perfect tool for the job.
+Impala’s ability to query both the batch views stored in the HDFS and the realtime views stored in HBase make it the perfect tool for the job(Impala could query both HDFS and HBase).The aggregate query merge calculation in memory is very important key for the final result.

 **Thoughts**